Telephone Call Icon

 Get in Touch Today

 If you, a family member, or a friend is in need of legal advice, don't hesitate to reach out to us.
-Call us today at 615-248-8600 or 615-444-4LAW to schedule a free consultation.
+Call us today at 615-703-4278 or 615-444-4LAW to schedule a consultation.
 We believe in providing personalized attention to every client, and we're here to help you navigate the legal system.
 Discover the difference at Aubrey Givens & Associates, PLLC and let us dispel any misconceptions you may have about law firms.
 Your legal needs matter, and we are here to fight for you.

 Aubrey Givens Logo